FreeRADIUS/wiki.freeradius.org/logging-2-dot-x-howto.md

-The "log" section of the radiusd.conf file is where primary logging for the FreeRADIUS server is configured.
+The "log" section of the radiusd.conf file is where the primary logging configuration for the FreeRADIUS server is located.

     log {
     	destination = files